jedcrandall/jedcrandall.github.com/courses/cse536spring2026/syllabus.md

 ## TA and office hours

-Your TA is TBD.
-Don't contact them directly through email or other means other than Canvas.
-Their office hours are TBD.
+Your TA is Nges Brian Njungle.
+You can contact him through Canvas.
+Don't contact him directly through email or any other means other than Canvas.
+His office hours are Thursdays from 11am to 1pm in [Zoom](https://asu.zoom.us/j/7445199279) (the word Zoom is the link).

 ## Course Description